At Beaconhills College we believe that access to technology is a right, not a privilege, but this comes with a level of responsibility.

 ICT Acceptable Use Agreements

 Each section of the school has an Acceptable Use Agreement that is phrased in language suitable for each age group.
-Each agreement is distributed through Operoo and for Years 3 to 12, students and a parent are expected to sign the agreement each year.
-It is worthwhile for parents to explain and discuss the agreement with their child.
+Each agreement is distributed through Operoo.
+Every year, parents sign for the students in Little Beacons and from Prep to Year 2 and for Years 3 to 12, the student and a parent are expected to sign the agreement.

 Click the heading to see each agreement.